mRcSchwering/magic-soup/docs/tutorials.md

 ```

 Each molecule species was created with a unique name and an energy.
-This energy has effects on reaction energies (more on this in [Molecule energies](#molecule-energies)).
-So, here _ATP_ is defined with _100 kJ/mol_.
-Its hydrolysis to _ADP_ releases _30 kJ/mol_.
-Except for _CO2_ all defaults are kept.
+Except for CO2 all defaults are kept.
-For _CO2_ permeability and diffusivity is increased to account for the fact that
+For CO2 permeability and diffusivity is increased to account for the fact that
 it diffuses rapidly and can permeate through cell membranes.

-The reactions are tuples of lists of these molecule species.
+Reactions are defined as tuples of products and substrates.
-The first tuple entry defines all substrates, the second all products.
+_E.g._ we defined a reaction ATP $\rightleftharpoons$ ADP as `([ATP], [ADP])`.
+Here, ATP is defined with 100 kJ/mol and ADP with 70 kJ/mol.
+Thus, ATP $\rightleftharpoons$ ADP releases 30 kJ/mol.
-A stoichiometric number >1 can be expressed by listing the molecule species multiple times.
+A stoichiometric number greater 1 can be expressed by listing the molecule species multiple times.
 All reactions are reversible, so it is not necessary to define the reverse reaction.
-In which direction a reaction will progress depends on its reaction energy and quotient.
+See [Chemistry][magicsoup.containers.Chemistry] and [Molecule][magicsoup.containers.Molecule]
+docs for more information.

 ### Setup